-SITE NAME: Life Transformation Church (former Church of St Paul), Havelock Place, High Elswick
+SITE NAME: (former Church of St Paul), Havelock Place, High Elswick

 DESIGNATION: Listed Place of Worship grade II

 CONDITION: Poor

 PRIORITY CATEGORY: D (D)

 OWNER TYPE: Religious organisation

+LIST ENTRY NUMBER: 1024846

 Former parish church of 1856-9 designed by John Dobson.
-Formally closed in 2006, the church lay vacant, and subject to heritage crime, until taken over by the Life Transformation Ministry in 2009.
-Funding, through the Heritage Lottery Fund and Historic England Repair Grants for Places of Worship scheme, enabled a first phase of urgent repairs to be completed in 2014.
-Further funding, this time through the Heritage Lottery Fund Grants for Places of Worship scheme, facilitated a second phase of urgent repairs that are due to be completed in 2017.
+Closed in 2006, the church lay vacant and subject to heritage crime.
+It was taken over by the Life Transformation Ministry in 2009.
+Funding through the Heritage Lottery Fund and Historic England Repair Grants for Places of Worship scheme enabled a first phase of urgent repairs to be completed in 2014.
+Further funding, this time through the Heritage Lottery Fund Grants for Places of Worship scheme, facilitated a second phase of urgent repairs that were completed in 2017.
+Further works are required to secure the site's long-term use.